tesselwisman/EuroBERT/README.md

 - `mlm_probability` (*float*): Probability of applying masked language modeling.
 - `mask_probability` (*float*): Probability of replacing a masked token.

+## Evaluation

+If you're interested in evaluating pre-trained encoder models, we recommend using the [EncodEval](https://github.com/hgissbkh/EncodEval) library.
+Developed alongside the Optimus library, it provides a fair and consistent framework for evaluating and comparing encoder models.

 ## Citation

 If you use EuroBERT in your research, please cite our paper: